grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _They run underwater for 24 hours, but at the next nightfall, they decide to surface to recharge the batteries_

 * [ ] _They rendezvous with the Gnat, who left the depot after them; Shakes tells them that the authority sub wrecked the depot, and knows they are carrying war contraband._
-	* [ ] Shakes tells them he cut a hole in the bottom of his boat for just such occasions, and even with the hole in the bottom, she didn't sink.
+	* Remember: the Gnat has to mate with the _Prospect_ from underneath.

 ### --- (on the surface in a storm; wave porn)